Hexagram 59. Dissolution (渙 Huàn)

 (Yòng zhěng mǎ zhuàng, jí.)

-"Using strong horses for rescue.
-Good fortune."
+"Using strong horses to bring rescue.
+Favorable outcome."

 Line 2